kwoodman1970/kwoodman1970/README.md

 For Project 2 at [InceptionU](https://www.inceptionu.com/), we were to make a full stack app that addresses a unique challenge or problem.
 Extra credit was given for implementing full [CRUD functionality](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete), having more than one or two pages, using a document-style database (like [MongoDB](https://www.mongodb.com/)), [React](https://react.dev/) with a context API, and a number of other things.

-Our submission was an application for individuals to invite their friends to join in pop-up, ad-hoc phyiscal activites around the city.
+Our submission was an application for individuals to invite their friends to join in pop-up, ad-hoc physical activities around the city.
 We used [React](https://react.dev/) with a context for userID and stored data in JSON files that are saved when the server receives a SIGINT (Ctrl-C) signal.

 We didn't get as far with this project as we would've liked, but that's okay &ndash; for us, the true goal of this project was to learn.

 ## [InceptionU-Project1](https://github.com/kwoodman1970/InceptionU-Project1) (JavaScript)

 For Project 1 at [InceptionU](https://www.inceptionu.com/), we were to make a backend-only system that would respond to HTTP GET requests (e.g. through [cURL](https://curl.se/) or [Postman](https://www.postman.com/)).
-Extra credit was given for supporting additional HTTP request types, using persistant storage and creating an [OpenAPI](https://www.openapis.org/) specification.
+Extra credit was given for supporting additional HTTP request types, using persistent storage and creating an [OpenAPI](https://www.openapis.org/) specification.

 My submission was a proof-of-concept of how mentors and protégés can connect.
 It implements full [CRUD functionality](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) for individuals, requests for help and offers of help.
 Data is stored in JSON files that are saved when the server receives a SIGINT (Ctrl-C) signal.